-Select a video from your desktop, or use a stock video from Pixabay.
+Select a video from your desktop, or use a stock video from Pexels or Pixabay.

 Videos you import must be less than 50 MB.

-The video will load onto your canvas to edit with the Video palette
+The video will load onto your canvas to edit with the Video Tools.

 To tweak the look of your video, you can move it, resize, crop, rotate, and use the eraser to blur the edges if you like.
 You can even add multiple videos to your canvas.
 Try adding text on your video, a polaroid frame graphic, your logo or watermark, and you can also add text to your design.

 Download your video as a GIF or an MP4 file.
 We'll send you an email link when it's done.
 Now you're ready to upload your video design to social!